tensorflow/model-analysis/g3doc/get_started.md

   }
   ## Post export metric information
   metrics_specs {
-    # This adds AUC and as a post training metric.
+    # This adds AUC as a post training metric.
 If the model has built in
     # training metrics which also contains AUC, this metric will replace it.
     metrics { class_name: "AUC" }
     # ... other post training metrics ...